SpirosArk/SpirosArk/README.md

 ### Hi there 👋
-- 🔭 Currently trying to clean code at open-source project:[Codinasion](https://github.com/codinasion)
+- 🔭 Currently trying to clean code at open-source project: [Codinasion](https://github.com/codinasion)
 - 📫 Contact me on: [Linkedin](https://www.linkedin.com/in/spiros-arkoudelis/)

 <!--